 Keeping your kids close to you when in a crowd, at a parade or any public gathering is ideal, but not always realistic.
 Kids will be kids and will run off to greet friends, pet animals or play with bright shiny objects.
 It can be scary when they are out of your sight for too long.
 That’s why these Shoe Safety Lights by Mace Brand are ideal when you’re heading out after dark.
 These lights clip right onto the back of their heels and light them up so they will be visible to you from far away.

 Use a rideshare app

 It goes without saying to not drink and drive.
 But, sadly, almost half of the deaths that occur on this holiday are alcohol-related.
-Instead of driving, use a rideshare app like Uber, Lyft or a good old-fashioned taxi.
+Instead of driving, use a rideshare app like Uber, Lyft or a good old-fashioned taxi to guarantee your Independence Day safety.
 The extra $10-$20 is way cheaper than a DUI, DWI, or even worse, getting in an accident with innocent people.

 Have a fun and safe 4th of July!